 This guide is authored by:

-A webinar on this topic will be offered on September 19, 2017.
+A webinar on this topic was offered on September 19, 2017.
 Get more information about the webinar.

 Support for this work comes from the W.K.
 Kellogg Foundation.

 This resource complements the more extensive USDA Agricultural Marketing Service - The Economics of Local Food Systems: A Toolkit to Guide Community Discussions, Assessments and Choices, which was summarized in this webinar.